2020PB/police-brutality/reports/Oregon.md

 * https://twitter.com/TheRealCoryElia/status/1286217242909134848

-### Federal officer kicks tear gas at protestors, fires at short range | July 23rd
+### Federal officer kicks tear gas at protesters, fires at short range | July 23rd

-Footage shows a federal officer kicking a tear gas canister towards protestors on the opposite sides of a fence.
-One protestor yells at him.
-The officer then fires a tear gas canister at the protestor at short range, presumably striking the fence.
+Footage shows a federal officer kicking a tear gas canister towards protesters on the opposite sides of a fence.
+One protester yells at him.
+The officer then fires a tear gas canister at the protester at short range, presumably striking the fence.

 tags: shoot, protester, tear-gas, tear-gas-canister